Setting the Desert on Fire: T. E. Lawrence and Britain's Secret War in Arabia, 1916-1918 by James Barr

 on July 6th 2009

-Genres: History, Europe, Great Britain, Middle East, General, Military, World War I, 20th Century
+Genres: History, Europe, Great Britain, Middle East, General, Military, World War I, Modern, 20th Century

 Len's Summary: Barr makes the point that the British were no more duplicitous that the Arabs, many of whose leaders (Hussein for example) maintained open lines of communications to the Turks up to the end of the war.
 Absent a unified Arab national movement, the British and French — the author argues — had no choice but to assume responsibility for the former Ottoman provinces.